Vaughan Vaughan-Lee: Career

-He was a J.P. and Deputy Lieutenant for Glamorgan and Somerset and was High Sheriff of Glamorgan in 1871.
+He was a Justice of the Peace and Deputy Lieutenant for Glamorgan and Somerset and was High Sheriff of Glamorgan in 1871.
 In 1874 he assumed the additional surname Vaughan.

 At the 1874 general election Vaughan-Lee was elected Member of Parliament (MP) for West Somerset.
-He held the seat until he resigned shortly before his death at the age of 46 in 1882.
+He held the seat until he resigned shortly before his death in 1882.

+Personal life

-Vaughan-Lee married Clara Elizabeth Moore, daughter of George Moore of Appleby Hall, Leicestershire in 1861.
+On 7 August 1861, Vaughan-Lee was married to Clara Elizabeth Moore (1841–1911) in Appleby Magna.
+She was a daughter of George Moore of Appleby Hall, Leicestershire.
+Together, they were the parents of four sons and four daughters, including: